-PRN 0550 Advanced Medical Surgical Nursing
+PRN 0550 Medical Surgical Nursing III (includes Clinical)

 This course allows the student to provide care to clients with medical-surgical-related acute and chronic-related illnesses and injuries across the lifespan.
-More specialized medical and surgical conditions are covered in the course, such as care and coordinating care of clients with cancer, burns, sensory deprivation, and emergencies.
-The student will provide care to the client, family, and community, demonstrating competency and leadership while reinforcing health promotion and maintenance concepts.
-Specialized care of obstetrical, newborn, and pediatric clients in various healthcare environments will also be introduced.
-The student will apply knowledge and skill to the care of the client and family with a focus on safe care, growth and development principles, and legal aspects of practice.
+More specialized medical and surgical conditions are covered in the course, such as coordinating and providing care of clients with cancer, burns, sensory deprivation, and medical emergencies.
+Students will gain knowledge and skills in coordinating and providing care to clients with Genito-urinary and neurological systems illness and disorders.
 Students are prepared for the NCLEX-PN Exam using the NCSBN NCLEX_PN Blueprint as a guide.

-Prerequisite(s): BIO1085, PRN0150, PRN0250, PRN0350
+Prerequisite(s): BIO1085, PRN0100, PRN0150, PRN0250, PRN0300, PRN0350 Class Type(s): (R) Residential